pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 Remember to run `pip install -r requirements/dev.txt` again after those changes to install the new packages in your virtual environment.

 The setup of a Flask application is not complex, but a lot of concepts are involved, and since this is not a tutorial on Flask I will run quickly through these steps.
-I will however provide links to the Flask documentation for every concept.
+I will, however, provide links to the Flask documentation for every concept.

 I usually define different configurations for my testing, development, and production environments.
 Since the Flask application can be configured using a plain Python object ([documentation](http://flask.pocoo.org/docs/latest/api/#flask.Config.from_object)), I created the file `rentomatic/flask_settings.py` to host those objects